-NOTICE IS HEREBY GIVEN by the Spokane Hotel and Motel Commission (“Commission”), pursuant to the provisions of RCW 42.30.080, that an Annual Meeting will be held by the Commission on Monday, December 19th, 2022, commencing at 2:30 PM.
+NOTICE IS HEREBY GIVEN by the Spokane Hotel and Motel Commission (“Commission”), pursuant to the provisions of RCW 42.30.080, that a Special Meeting will be held by the Commission on Thursday, April 20th, 2023, commencing at 3:00 PM.
 This meeting will be held in the GSI First floor Conference Room, 801 W Riverside, Spokane, WA 99201.
 Enter the building on Post Street.

 The purpose of the meeting will be:

 The terminology “action” as used herein shall mean deliberate, discuss, consider, review, evaluate, make a collective decision, or take a vote on the above-listed item.